Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/tools/event_handler.md

 The function returns `TRUE` if event is empty, `FALSE` is returned otherwise.

 ### `Event_Has`
-Checks if `function` is added to event - will execute after calling `Event_Execute`.
+Checks if `function` is added to the event.
 ```dae
 func int Event_Has(var int event, var func function)
 ```